TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 I’m Tom Kraeutler.

 TOM: Remember, you can do it yourself …

-LESLIE: But you don’t have to do it alone.
+LESLIE: But you don’t have to get it on alone.

 END HOUR 1 TEXT

-( Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc .)
+( Copyright 2019 Squeaky Door Production, Inc. No component of this transcript or audio register may be reproduced in any format without the express written permission of Squeaky Door Make, Inc .)

 The post How to Hire a Handyman | Electrical Mystery Solved | Tips to Buy Snow Blowers seemed first on The Money Pit.